omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **mccs_master** : This value is present under global, User can use this to change the FQDN of MCCS Master.

-    #. **mccs_master_ln_prefix** : This value is present under global, User can use this to change the FQDN prefix of MCCS Master Leaf Node.
+    #. **mccs_master_ln** : This value is present under global, User can use this to change the FQDN of MCCS Master Leaf Node.

     #. **mccs_subarray_prefix** : This value is present under global, User can use this to change the FQDN prefix of MCCS Subarray.